-However, for an attorney representing employers, the cost of litigation is potentially enormous and in many cases will exceed any settlement amount the plaintiff is likely to accept.
-The liberal discovery rules permit plaintiffs’ lawyers to beat a path to the doors of the top-level company officials, and depositions and trial can be very disruptive.
-The defendant’s risk of losing is not only bad public relations, but also entitles the plaintiff to attorneys’ fees thus bestowing upon the employer the dubious honor of paying both to prosecute and defend the case.
+For an attorney representing employers, the cost of litigating employment discrimination suits is potentially enormous and in many cases will exceed any settlement amount the plaintiff is likely to accept.
+The liberal discovery rules permit plaintiffs’ lawyers to beat a path to the doors of the top-level company officials, and depositions and trials can be very disruptive.
+The defendant’s risk of losing is not only bad public relations but also entitles the plaintiff to attorneys’ fees thus bestowing upon the employer the dubious honor of paying both to prosecute and defend the case.

-For attorneys representing employees, the years of litigation may turn into an obsession for the plaintiff where little else in life matters but seeking vindication.
+For an employment discrimination attorney representing employees, the years of litigation may turn into an obsession for the plaintiff where little else in life matters but seeking vindication.
 The plaintiff’s past will be investigated within an inch of his or her life.
-A jury perceived to be sympathetic may not ultimately decide the case if the employer wins summary judgment, or worse, judgment notwithstanding the verdict.
+A jury perceived to be sympathetic may not ultimately decide the case if the employer wins a summary judgment, or worse, judgment notwithstanding the verdict.

-The attorney may still want to avoid settlement and forge ahead to trial even after considering all of these difficulties.
+The workplace discrimination lawyer may still want to avoid settlement and forge ahead to trial even after considering all of these difficulties.
 If so, following the simple rules set forth below will achieve this goal.

 Terminations almost always seem unfair to the employee who has lost a job, but it must be explained to the potential client that unfairness alone does not rise to the level of a cause of action.
 The termination must have been motivated in significant part because the employee was African-American, female, gay or in some other way protected.

 Most discriminatory discharge cases will come down to a dispute over whether the employer’s stated reasons for termination are pretextual.
-As the U.S. Supreme Court has explained, while the plaintiff bears the ultimate burden of proving discrimination, “rejection of the defendant’s proferred reasons [for termination], will permit the trier of fact to infer the ultimate fact of intentional discrimination.2
+As the U.S. Supreme Court has explained, while the plaintiff bears the ultimate burden of proving discrimination, “rejection of the defendant’s preferred reasons [for termination], will permit the trier of fact to infer the ultimate fact of intentional discrimination.”

 A plaintiff’s attorney screening potential cases must ask the following questions: